Making Tax Digital for Income Tax

 - Landlords renting out UK property (excluding furnished holiday lettings)

 If these are the only sources of income, HMRC has advised that taxpayers involved in the pilot do not need to file a Self Assessment Tax Return.

 As with MTD for VAT, one of the main requirements of MTD for Income Tax is the necessity to keep a digital record of income and expenses.
 This can still be via a spreadsheet, as long as the data is imported digitally into the software used to send a summary of income and expenses to HMRC.

 A summary of income and expenses must be sent to HMRC every three months.
-Using the information that has been sent, HMRC can then provide an estimate of the tax that might be owed at the end of the accounting year.
-Once the accounting year end has been reached, a final report needs to be sent to HMRC which confirms the income and expenses of the accounting year.
+Using the information that has been sent, HMRC can then provide an estimate of the tax liability A final report needs to be sent to HMRC which confirms the income and expenses of the accounting year.
 At this point, a claim for allowances and reliefs can also be made and a final tax calculation obtained.